 - Increase federal funding for housing subsidies and child care subsidies.
 As Congress continues its FY18 appropriations process, it should increase funding to provide millions more low-income Americans in need with access to safe, stable housing and quality, affordable child care. - Expand the Earned Income Tax Credit to workers not raising children and expand the Child Tax Credit to families making less than \$3,000 a year.
 A bipartisan group of members of Congress has previously shown support for expanding the EITC, so helping workers without dependent children should be a top priority for Congress.
-Congress should also act to ensure all low-income children benefit from the CTC. - Reject harsh time limits and work requirements for SNAP, Medicaid, and subsidized housing recipients.
-Congress should end the harsh time limits on SNAP benefits for certain jobless adults willing to work. - Congress should once and for all abandon efforts to repeal the Affordable Care Act and instead stabilize the law's insurance markets.
+Congress should also act to ensure all low-income children benefit from the CTC.

+Reject harsh time limits and work requirements for SNAP, Medicaid, and subsidized housing recipients.
+Congress should end the harsh time limits on SNAP benefits for certain jobless adults willing to work, and reject proposals to add work requirements to benefits for recipients.

+- Congress should once and for all abandon efforts to repeal the Affordable Care Act and instead stabilize the law's insurance markets.
 States that haven't yet expanded health coverage to low-income Americans by drawing down federal Medicaid dollars should do so.
-Governors of states that have continued to deny health coverage to low-income residents should end this costly failure to take advantage of federal dollars on the table to provide necessary health care to those who can least afford it.
-Congress should restore Cost-Sharing Reductions (CSRs) and fully fund advertising and outreach efforts for ACA enrollment. - Congress should enact the Dream Act, providing legal status and a path to citizenship for the young people brought to this country as children.
+Governors of states that have continued to deny health coverage to low-income residents should end this costly failure to take advantage of federal dollars on the table to provide necessary health care to those who can least afford it. - Congress should enact the Dream Act, providing legal status and a path to citizenship for the young people brought to this country as children.
 Their freedom to work, learn, and serve in the armed services contributes to economic growth.

 Reducing poverty clearly should be a top priority for our nation.
-The evidence shows that proven antipoverty programs like SNAP, housing assistance, and low-income tax credits are effective at lifting millions of people out poverty and building family economic security.
+The evidence shows that proven antipoverty programs like SNAP, housing assistance, and low-income tax credits are effective at lifting millions of people out of poverty and building family economic security.
 We have made progress in reducing poverty, and we are getting closer to poverty rates in 2007 before the Great Recession.
-Now is not the time to turn back this progress, and it is never the time to cut programs for those who need help the most to give giant tax cuts to those who most certainly do not need it.
+Now is not the time to turn back this progress, and it is never the time to cut programs for those who need help the most to give giant tax cuts to those who most certainly do not need them.
 Instead, Congress and the Trump administration must build on and accelerate the progress we've made by investing more in proven anti-poverty programs to speed up this progress and extend prosperity to more of our neighbors.

-This report was prepared by the Ohio Association of Foodbanks and the Coalition on Human Needs.
+This report was prepared by 9to5 Wisconsin and the Coalition on Human Needs.